-The Group supports both its multinational and regional customers from its businesses in the UK.
-Netherlands and Czech Republic; together with the extensive sales, engineering and field support services deployed across the region. including in Russia and Egypt, the divisions are well placed to service their customers in all parts of Europe.
+The Group supports both its multinational and regional customers from its businesses in the UK, Netherlands and Czech Republic: together with extensive sales, engineering and field support services deployed across the region, including in Russia and Egypt.
+Both divisions are well placed to service their customers in all parts of Europe.
 Middle East and Africa.